-From the architect.
+Text description provided by the architects.
 Potato Head Hong Kong represents Tokyo-based architect Sou Fujimoto’s first project in the city.
 The 8,000 square foot space is a collaboration between Fujimoto and PTT Family’s in-house creative team, blending Fujimoto’s signature style with the group’s drive to champion Indonesian craftsmanship in a modern context.

 Potato Head Hong Kong’s design showcases a deft mix of contemporary and traditional influences through lightweight metal fixtures with heavy crafted teak wood.
 The mixed-used space evokes a residential feel with distinct areas that organically flow into each other.